 This leather pouch or purse (baghu) would have been worn by a Tibetan woman on her belt as a sign of wealth and prestige.

-The front of the purse has a leather flap secured underneath with a small catch which holds the purse closed.
+The front of the purse has a leather flap secured underneath with a small catch to hold the purse closed.

-It is decorated on the front flap and sides with a series of finely worked silver plaques, all with floral and foliate scrolls in high relief.
+The front flap and lower sides are decorated with applied silver and brass plaques, all finely worked with floral and foliate scrolls in high relief.

-The middle of the flap has a large coral cabochon within a floral, silver box setting.
+The middle of the flap has a large, protruding lapis lazuli cabochon within a floral, box setting.
+Plaques representing snow lions are attached either side.

 Berger, P., & T. Tse Bartholomew, Mongolia: The Legacy of Chinggis Khan, Thames & Hudson, 1995.